samcottle/freecodecamp/notes/backend.md

 - Path: Navigating directories and file paths.
 - Assertion testing: Checks code against prescribed constraints.

-Express is a module that is often used with Node.
-It runs between the Node.js server and the frontend pages of a web application.
-It also handles an application's routing, directing users to the correct page of a web application.
+The module often used with Node is *Express*.
+It runs between the Node server and the frontend pages of a web application.
+It also handles an application's routing, directing users to the correct page of a web application. **A lot of the code shown below is specific to Express**.

 ### Using dependencies

-To use a dependency in your app (generally in a file called `index.js`) declare it as a variable.
+To use a dependency in your app, declare it as a variable (in an entry point file, typically called `index.js`).
 For example, to use `express` and `body-parser` in the app:

 ```js
 const express = require('express');